 It’s Here!
 The California Consumer Privacy Act

 The European Union has assembled much of its data privacy rules under the General Data Privacy Regulations (GDPR).
-While it’s expansive, this rule also streamlines under one standard how businesses can achieve compliance.
-Some international businesses have adopted the GDPR framework worldwide to simplify their business operations.
+While expansive, this rule also streamlines how businesses can achieve compliance under one standard.
+Some international companies have adopted the GDPR framework worldwide to simplify their operations.

-Given the chance for confusion amid the US regulatory patchwork, California has taken the lead to adopt a wide-ranging consumer privacy law.
-Because of the state’s size and reach, it’s likely that this rule’s tenets will be adopted by other states, if not the federal government itself at a later point.
+Given a chance for confusion amid the US regulatory patchwork, California has taken the lead in adopting a wide-ranging consumer privacy law.
+Because of the state’s size and reach, other states will likely adopt this rule’s tenets, if not the federal government itself, later.

-The California Consumer Privacy Act establishes significant requirements regarding handling of personal information related to consumers.
-Some may think it only applies to California-domiciled businesses, but this is a mistake; it applies to ANY business that collects or works with California resident personal information and fits any of the following criteria:
+The California Consumer Privacy Act establishes essential requirements regarding handling consumer personal information.
+Some may think it only applies to California-domiciled businesses, but this is a mistake; it applies to ANY company that collects or works with California resident’s personal information and fits any of the following criteria:

 - Annual gross revenues over $25 million

-- Annually receives or discloses personal information related to 50,000 or more California residents or households
+- Annually receives or discloses personal information about 50,000 or more California residents or households.

 - Derives 50% or more of annual revenues from selling California residents’ personal information